sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Platform_API_Deep_Dives/Android_API_Deep_Dives/Android_Intents.md

 * type: Optional MIME type for the intent.

-For the action, you can also define your own custom action name.
+{{% alert title="💡 Hint" color="info" %}}For the action, you can also define your own custom action name.
 Use a reverse domain scheme to name the action to avoid potential conflicts, for example, com.appcelerator.action.LINT .
-Custom actions are only useful to communicate between your applications and application activities using intents.
+Custom actions are only useful to communicate between your applications and application activities using intents.{{% /alert %}}

 The following example creates an intent to view the data URI: